Githubxinwei/githubxinwei.github.io/about.md

 ---
 layout: page
-title: "The resume of thinkwei"
+title: "About"
-description: "thinkwei的简历"
+description: "The resume of thinkwei"
 header-img: "img/bjd.jpg"
 ---